Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Difficulty Level: Moderate

-This is an impressive DIY cat enclosure that is built next to the house and attached to a “tunnel” that connects to a window so cats can safely enter and exit the enclosure.
-The ground is prepared with a substrate to create a foundation, and each wall of the enclosure is built one at a time before being erected and connected to one another.
+This impressive DIY cat enclosure is built next to the house and attached to a “tunnel” that connects to a window so cats can safely enter and exit the enclosure.
+The ground is prepared with a substrate to create a foundation, and each wall of the enclosure is built one at a time.

 DIY Backyard Cat Enclosure- Cuckoo 4 design